vishalsingh17/WaferFaultDetection/README.md

 # WaferFaultDetection
-Wafers are used in many ICs and sensors.
-Predicting the faulty wafer based upon the reading of sensors can save a lot of time, money and manpower for a company.
+A wafer is a piece of silicon or other semiconductor material, designed in the form of a very thin disc.
+Wafers are used to create electronic integrated circuits (ICs) and silicon-based photovoltaic cells.
+These wafers provide a large volume of data as an output through sensors.
+Based on the reading provided the sensors and using classification ML algorithms I have predict if the wafer is faulty or not.
+Using this ML app the companies can save a huge amount of man power, time as well as money.